 The construction industry experiences a higher rate of accidents and injuries than most other workplaces.
 The most common accidents include falling from heights, such as ladders and scaffolding, and being injured by falling objects.
 Many of these accidents are due to the failure of employers to maintain the statutory minimum levels of health and safety standards.
-Such accidents are frequently the subject of claims for compensation.
+Such accidents are frequently the subject of claims for redress.

 All employers who are involved in construction activity have well defined statutory obligations to keep their workers safe.
 This includes providing their employees with the appropriate protective clothing and safety equipment.